-The Ag Council commends Representative DeAnne Vaught for her leadership in the Arkansas General Assembly as Chairman of the House Agriculture Committee.
-Representative Vaught has been a steadfast and reliable advocate for Arkansas agriculture, and she's been a good friend to the Ag Council.
-We look forward to continuing to work with Representative Vaught in the General Assembly.
+- 38 The Ag Council commends Representative Jack Fortner for his leadership in the Arkansas - 39 General Assembly as Chairman of the House Agriculture Committee.
+Representative Fortner has - 40 been a good friend to the Ag Council.
+We wish Mr. Fortner well in his retirement from the - 41 General Assembly. - 42

-Ronald Caldwell
+43 Senator Ronald Caldwell

-The Ag Council commends Senator Ronald Caldwell for his leadership in the Arkansas General Assembly as Chairman of the Senate Agriculture Committee.
-Senator Caldwell has been a steadfast and reliable advocate for Arkansas agriculture, and he's been a good friend to the Ag Council.
-We look forward to continuing to work with Senator Caldwell in the General Assembly.
+- 44 The Ag Council commends Senator Ronald Caldwell for his leadership in the Arkansas General - 45 Assembly as Chairman of the Senate Agriculture Committee.
+Senator Caldwell has been a

+- 1 steadfast and reliable advocate for Arkansas agriculture, and he's been a good friend to the Ag - 2 Council.
+We look forward to continuing to work with Senator Caldwell in the General Assembly. - 3